sandave11/fb-clone/README.md

-## Facebook public id crack , File crack
+## Facebook id file crack
 With 9 password methods
-its show all accounts details like :
 - Related apps (linked apps & sites )
-- Linked phone number
-- Linked email
-- Date of birth
-- Date of account creation

- and its send OK & CP accounts to your telegram bot ( you can skip it if u dont have a bot )
+- and its send OK accounts to your telegram bot ( you can skip it if u dont have a bot )
   ________
   how to use :